bencejdanko/People-Detection-Ethos-U/README.md

 ## Training

-Trained exclusively for people detection.
+The YOLO heads have been replaced with 1 class target, for people detection.
 Uses a subset of coco2017 filtered for person images, plus about 10% background images.
-70526 images total, dataset located at `bdanko/coco2017-90person-10background` on huggingface.
+70526 images total, dataset located at `bdanko/coco2017-90person-10background` on Huggingface.

+Additional data preparation scripts can be found in `open-images-v7-people/`, using `fiftyone` in order to download and filter for only annotated persons classes. ~330k annotated images for persons.

 ## Developer notes